The name Joe McCarthy has been coming up, lately. Who was Joe McCarthy?

 Senator McCarthy was a bully.
 In his zeal to uproot all vestiges of Communism or Communist sympathizers, he bullied, scared and threatened his way across Washington, D.C.
 Everyone was afraid of Joe McCarthy, because they feared being branded as “soft” on Communism.
 Like Donald Trump, Joe McCarthy shot from the hip.
-For example, he stated flatly, like he knew and only he knew, that there were dozens of Communists in the federal government.
+For example, he stated flatly, with no explanation, that there were dozens of Communists in the federal government.
 He claimed in one speech to have a list in his hands of 205 known Communists in the State Department.
 Later, in the Senate, he said the number was actually 57.
 Still later, he claimed it was 81.
-That alleged list led to Senate hearings looking for Commies anywhere in the federal government.
+That alleged list lead to Senate hearings looking for Commies anywhere in the federal government.
 Overnight, Joe McCarthy became a household name.
 He became an albatross for the Republicans.
 Gen. Eisenhower, while campaigning, said he supported Mr. McCarthy’s goals, but not his methods.
 According to some accounts, in actuality, the President had planned a sharper attack on Sen. McCarthy, but backed down at the last minute.

 When the Senator ran his own committee, he destroyed people, based on little more than suspicion.
 His browbeating tactics in Senate hearings offended his colleagues.
 But, afraid of what he would do or say, the other Senators said nothing.